alphonso7/EliteCart/README.md

 ### 📄 License
-This project is under the MIT License.
+This project is licensed under the AGPL-3.0 License.
+You may use, modify, or distribute the code for non-commercial purposes only.
+Any commercial use or deployment must disclose source code and changes made.

 ### Open for collaborations and edits
 Contact on linked in (Link in the profile).